th-nuernberg/usermgmt/README.md

 User can be deleted via `usermgmt delete <username>`.

+## Project layout

+This project currently consists of 3 crates:

+- usermgmt: The CLI tool for simultaneous user management for LDAP and Slurm.
+(Location)[./usermgmt]
+- usermgmt_gui: The GUI frontend for simultaneous user management for LDAP and Slurm.
+(Location)[./usermgmt_gui]
+- usermgmt_lib: Shared code between the binaries, usermgmt and usermgmt_gui.
+(Location)[./usermgmt_lib]

 ## Tips and advanced usage

 ### Use SSH agent for ssh authentication